How to Quit Vaping: Complete Guide

 Weeks 2-4

 Physical symptoms continue to fade.
-The psychological triggers remain — you’ll still think about vaping after meals, when you’re bored, or when you’re with friends who vape.
+The psychological triggers remain.
+You’ll still think about vaping after meals, when you’re bored, or when you’re with friends who vape.
 This is normal.
 It doesn’t mean you’re failing.
 It means your brain is still rewiring.

 Months 1-3